Rough Diamonds Season 1 Review – A bright crime drama with some rough edges

 It’s also a bit slow, but more on that in a minute.

-Rough Diamonds review and plot summary
+Rough Diamonds Season 1 Review and Plot summary

 The show’s plot is kick-started by the suicide of the youngest son of the Wolfson family, a tragedy that summons his estranged brother, Noah, back home.
 Noah left both the country and the orthodoxy for a criminal life abroad, but his responsibilities to the family’s business and legacy begin to supersede his own personal ambitions and the differences he still has with his siblings and culture.